southampton/linuxdesktopdocs/docs/backups.rst

 -------------------------------------------

 No!
 If you prefer to keep your computer turned off overnight then backups will still take place.
-Whenever your computer starts up it will take a backup if one is required.
+Whenever your computer starts up it determines if a backup should be taken and then initiates a backup if required.

 How can I check the backups are working?
 ----------------------------------------

-You can use :doc:`deskctl` to check the status of backups.
+You can use :doc:`deskctl` to check the status of the last backup attempt.

 Can I trigger a backup?
 -----------------------

 TODO

-Can I use my computer whilst a backup is taking place?
+Can I use my PC whilst a backup is underway?
 ------------------------------------------------------

 Yes.
 The backup system takes a snapshot of the data when the process begins